Unique-Max/alx-system_engineering-devops/0x02-shell_redirections/README.md

+#!/bin/bash
-#The project is about shell
+echo 'The project is about shell'
-- Focusing on how to take input and change where it is outruptted
-- Writing outputs in to files